- Quick verdict: Live resin offers exceptional value and wide availability; rosin is the gold standard for solvent-free purity and terpene quality.

 |---|---|---|

-| Extraction Method | Hydrocarbon solvents (butane, propane) or CO2 applied to fresh-frozen cannabis | Heat and pressure only — solvent-free; often pressed from ice water bubble hash |
+| Extraction Method | Hydrocarbon solvents (butane, propane) applied to fresh-frozen cannabis | Heat and pressure only — solvent-free; pressed from ice water bubble hash |

-| Starting Material | Fresh-frozen cannabis flower (harvested and immediately frozen) | Dried flower, trim, kief, or ice water bubble hash (fresh-frozen for live rosin) |
+| Starting Material | Fresh-frozen cannabis flower (harvested and immediately frozen) | Dried flower, kief, or ice water bubble hash; live rosin uses fresh-frozen material |

-| Terpene Preservation | Excellent — fresh-freezing locks in volatile terpenes lost during drying | Excellent to outstanding — especially hash rosin; considered the terpene pinnacle |
+| Terpene Preservation | Excellent — fresh-freezing locks in volatile terpenes lost during drying | Excellent to outstanding — hash rosin is considered the terpene pinnacle |

 | THC Potency Range | 65–90% THC (typical) | 55–85% THC (typical); varies with starting material quality |